AppDev-Ascend/FinalProject_CLI/README.md

-# FinalProject-CLI
-A repository for the CLI version of the final project.
-Used for testing the ChatGPT API.

-## To do (Delete this after finishing)
-- [ ] Add File Upload Option (.txt)
-- [ ] Add FIle Upload Option (.pdf)
-- [ ] Add PDF to Text Converter Class
-- [ ] Add Txt to Text Converter
-- [ ] Add Saving Assessments to different File Types Class
-- [ ] Convert Assessment to PDF
-- [ ] Convert Assessment to GIFT
-- [ ] Add Different Assessment Types

 ## Setup
 1. **Setup your ChatGPT API Key:**
    - Open the command prompt in your project directory and enter the following command: